 Things like checking your emails or getting back to anyone who may have called while you were busy with another client.

-These might not be day-to-day activities, but something you shouldn’t overlook.
+These might not be day-to-day activities, but you shouldn’t overlook them.

-For example, keeping up with paying any bills, following up on continuing education workshops or sending motivational messages to your clients.
+For example, paying bills, following up on continuing education workshops, or sending motivational messages to your clients.